FarrasQA/e-commerce_AutomationTesting_UI/README.md

 ## Project Description

-This project is an automated UI testing framework for an e-commerce web application using Selenium WebDriver, Java, and TestNG.
+This project is an automated UI testing framework for an e-commerce web application using Selenium WebDriver and TestNG.

 The test scenario is implemented on the following website: https://practice.expandtesting.com/bookstore/